inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 ## Abstract

 This proposal introduces Proof of Weights, a real-time cryptographic solution for Bittensor's ecosystem.
 It ensures subnet owners' incentivization mechanisms are faithfully executed by validators, safeguarding intended behavior and reward distribution.
 By leveraging scalable, configurable zero-knowledge proofs, Proof of Weights maintains network bandwidth while rewarding honest validators for their genuine contributions, providing subnet operators with enhanced tools to direct validator behavior.
+Additionally, Proof of Weights benefits miners by ensuring that feedback on their performance remains immediate and uninterrupted.
+This allows miners to maintain the current level of insight into their real-time performance, facilitating faster adjustments and sustaining high operational and network efficiency.

 ## Motivation